ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

   }
 }
 ```
 Algorithm of this application is similar to the `keyboard-combo.ino` one.
 Here we include the `Mouse.h` header instead of `Keyboard.h` one.
 This header provides the `Mouse_` class and the `Mouse` global object.
-There is a call of the[`begin`](https://www.arduino.cc/en/Reference/MouseBegin) method to initialize this object in the `setup` function.
-You can see that our serial protocol is changes.
-Now control script is transmit four bytes:
+There is a call of the [`begin`](https://www.arduino.cc/en/Reference/MouseBegin) method to initialize this object in the `setup` function.

+The commands from computer are still processed in the `loop` function.
+But a meaning of received bytes is differ comparing to the `keyboard-combo.ino` application.
+Now the control AutoIt script sends four bytes:

 1. Preamble
 2. X coordinate of the click action.